Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Large apartment complexes or high rise apartments are the single most common housing type in Honolulu, accounting for 59.41% of the city's housing units.
 Other types of housing that are prevalent in Honolulu include single-family detached homes ( 26.75%), row houses and other attached homes ( 8.62%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 5.09%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 People in Honolulu primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Honolulu has a mixture of owner-occupied and renter-occupied housing.